The Ultimate Guide to the Greek Islands for 2023

 My husband and I have visited Greece many times, most recently a 2-week island-hopping adventure in the summer of 2021.
 We visited 6 islands within the Dodecanese and Cyclades island groups.
 I can honestly say it was absolutely fantastic.
 Perhaps the best trip I’ve ever taken to Greece.

 Do I need a Covid-19 test in Greece for my return flight to the US?
-(UPDATE!)

-Not anymore!
-As of June 12, 2022, those traveling on flights to the United States will no longer need a negative COVID-19 test one day prior to their flight.
+No. As of June 12, 2022, those traveling on flights to the United States will no longer need a negative COVID-19 test one day prior to their flight.

 First Stop: Athens